filipflorek/s3-file-upload/README.md

 ![S3-upload-diagram](https://github.com/filipflorek/s3-file-upload/assets/52381251/3681dd4f-e158-4bed-b43a-0446435f7a5a)

 ## Application Setup
-To install the application, run the following:
-To run the application run the following: `npm run dev` `.env` file needs to be created in the project root folder.
+To install the application, run the following: `npm install` To run the application run the following: `npm run dev` `.env` file needs to be created in the project root folder.
 The following variables have to be added:
 * `VITE_API_ENDPOINT=your-api-gateway-endpoint`